Reddyreddy1/Reddyreddy1.github.io/README.md

-Welcome to Ruidi Wang's personal website
+# Welcome to Ruidi Wang's Website